-Anxiety is the most common mental health diagnosis in adults and adolescents.
+Anxiety is the most common mental health diagnosis in adults.
 Happily, anxiety disorders are treatable.
 Unfortunately, only half of those suffering from an anxiety disorder seek treatment.
 Untreated anxiety often leads to other complications, such as addiction.
 Anxiety can be recognized by feelings of nervousness or restlessness, a recurrent sense of impending danger or panic, unusual feelings of weakness or tiredness, difficulty sleeping, or trouble concentrating, among other symptoms.

 Clinical depression is present in about 1 in 10 adults.
 If untreated, depression can lead to serious consequences.
 For example, suicide is the second leading cause of death in 15-29 year olds.
 Fortunately, depression is treatable, and the majority of those treated experience full remission of the disorder.
 Depression can be recognized by consistent or recurrent feelings of sadness or irritability, spending less time with friends, difficulty concentrating, thoughts of suicide, or changes in appetite, sleep, or energy, among other symptoms.